Department of Kinesiology

 Bachelor of Science Degree in Kinesiology (Athletic Training Concentration)

 This program provides students with the opportunity to pursue a Bachelor of Science (B.S.) degree in Kinesiology with a concentration in Athletic Training.
-Students become eligible to apply for the Texas state licensure upon completion of this concentration.
 Students must be accepted into the Athletic Training Apprenticeship Program to pursue this concentration.
-The apprenticeship program involves 1800 hours of clinical internship over a minimum of five semesters.
-All kinesiology degree core and support work must be completed with a grade of "C-" or better.
+Students become eligible to apply for the Texas state licensure upon completing 1800 hours of clinical internship over a minimum of five semesters.
+All required kinesiology courses and support courses must be completed with a grade of "C-" or better.

 Admission Policy